Explore our stories

 Innovation: Developers Embrace Digital TransformationDigital transformation improves more than an organisation’s operational efficiency; it also helps the organisation move up the value chain.
 Of a total of 188 real estate companies from Europe, America, Asia and other regions surveyed by KPMG in early 2020, about 58% report that they currently have a digital strategy in place, representing an increase from 52% in 2018-2019.
 In addition, approximately 95% of real estate companies said they have plans to undergo a digital transformation.

 In response to this trend, Hong Kong’s property developers have accelerated their digital transformation plans to improve their competitiveness while contributing to the building of smart cities.
-Fostering change in corporate culture is critical to the success of driving digital transformation, which is why Chinachem Group has created a digital transformation department to digitalise its core business processes and promote the use of proptech.
+Fostering change in corporate culture is critical to the success of driving digital transformation, which is why Chinachem Group has created a Business Transformation and Innovation department to digitalise its core business processes and promote the use of proptech.

 “First, we use technology to strengthen our marketplace edge; and second, we aim to formulate new business models and explore new revenue streams.
 We may even invest in promising start-ups that show traction in the market for new income streams.”